NOSALRO/robot_dart/docs/installation.md

 - `./waf install`

-By default the library will be install in `/usr/lib` (for this maybe `sudo ./waf install` might be needed) and a static library will be generated.
+By default the library will be installed in `/usr/lib` (for this maybe `sudo ./waf install` might be needed) and a static library will be generated.
 You can change the defaults as follows:

 - `./waf configure --prefix=/path/to/install/dir --shared`
 - `./waf install`